 Online compliance training exists for a simple reason: to deliver compliance principles to employees efficiently so that they have the knowledge they need to make good decisions long after the training ends.
-Most organizations offer some form of compliance eLearning..., deploying training, and calling it a day—hoping that the content employees learn is enough to help them make good decisions until next year’s training.
+Most organizations offer some form of compliance eLearning..., deploying training, and calling it a day—hoping that the content employees learn is enough to help them make good decisions and avoid mistakes until next year’s training.

 1. Analytics and data